andrewchambers/p2pkgs/README.md

 - [recutils](https://www.gnu.org/software/recutils) used for the mirror databases.

-[1] We provide ./bin/do as a pure shell version that lacks incremental builds, but will work for building a single packages.
+[1] We provide ./bin/do as an included version that lacks incremental builds, but will work for building single packages.

 ## Running packages in a venv